Dog: Taxonomy

 Dogs are domesticated members of the family Canidae.
-They are classified as a subspecies of Canis lupus, along with wolves and dingoes.
-Dogs were domesticated from wolves over 14,000 years ago by hunter-gatherers, before the development of agriculture.
-The remains of the Bonn–Oberkassel dog, buried alongside humans between 14,000 and 15,000 years ago, are the earliest to be conclusively identified as a domesticated dog.
+They are classified as a species in the Canis genus, alongside wolves (Canis lupus), but have sometimes historically been considered a subspecies of Canis lupus.
+Similarly, the dingo is generally considered a subspecies of dog, but historically sometimes as a sibling subspecies of wolf or occasionally as its own species.
 Genetic studies show that dogs likely diverged from wolves between 27,000 and 40,000 years ago.
+Dogs were domesticated from wolves at least 14,000 years ago by hunter-gatherers, before the development of agriculture; the remains of the Bonn–Oberkassel dog, buried alongside humans between 14,000 and 15,000 years ago, are the earliest to be conclusively identified as a domesticated dog.
 The dingo and the related New Guinea singing dog resulted from the geographic isolation and feralization of dogs in Oceania over 8,000 years ago.

-Dogs, wolves, and dingoes have sometimes been classified as separate species.
-In 1758, the Swedish botanist and zoologist Carl Linnaeus assigned the genus name Canis (which is the Latin word for "dog") to the domestic dog, the wolf, and the golden jackal in his book, Systema Naturae.
+Dogs, wolves, and dingoes have sometimes historically been classified as separate species or as a single species.
+In 1758, the Swedish botanist and zoologist Carl Linnaeus assigned the genus name Canis (the Latin word for "dog") to the domestic dog, the wolf, and the golden jackal in his book, Systema Naturae.
 He classified the domestic dog as Canis familiaris and, on the next page, classified the grey wolf as Canis lupus.
 Linnaeus considered the dog to be a separate species from the wolf because of its upturning tail (cauda recurvata in Latin term), which is not found in any other canid.
 In the 2005 edition of Mammal Species of the World, mammalogist W. Christopher Wozencraft listed the wolf as a wild subspecies of Canis lupus and proposed two additional subspecies: familiaris, as named by Linnaeus in 1758, and dingo, named by Meyer in 1793.
 Wozencraft included hallstromi (the New Guinea singing dog) as another name (junior synonym) for the dingo.
 This classification was informed by a 1999 mitochondrial DNA study.

 The classification of dingoes is disputed and a political issue in Australia.
 Classifying dingoes as wild dogs simplifies reducing or controlling dingo populations that threaten livestock.
 Treating dingoes as a separate species allows conservation programs to protect the dingo population.
 Dingo classification affects wildlife management policies, legislation, and societal attitudes.
 In 2019, a workshop hosted by the IUCN/Species Survival Commission's Canid Specialist Group considered the dingo and the New Guinea singing dog to be feral Canis familiaris.
 Therefore, it did not assess them for the IUCN Red List of threatened species.